 Any steak lover knows there are few experiences quite like taking a first bite out of a perfectly cooked rib-eye.
 But there is one thing that takes steak to the next level – Wagyu.

-This is because Wagyu carry their fat in a different manner to standard cattle.
+The different composition of fat in this breed is because Wagyu carry their fat in a different manner to standard cattle.
 They metabolise their fat internally, which means the fat is integrated throughout the muscle, rather than sitting on top of it.

 Ultimately, all those veins of fat give the steak a high marbling score, which is why Wagyu has the highest marbling scores of any steak in the world.
 And as a result, this beef is more flavourful and tender than any other.